jez/blog/_posts/2022-02-22-error-recovery-part-2.md

   parser.
 Some of them intentionally break Ruby compatibility (in minor ways), and even the changes that don't would likely require effort to get them merged properly.
 If you find my changes and want to submit them upstream, please go ahead!

+[^hacks]:
+  After publishing this post, I wrote more about my [thoughts on tree-sitter].

 All of these claims about Sorbet's parser were true when I started, and they haven't changed.
 You'll notice that in most cases the justification is "I don't have time to do